 Our body’s natural biological clock has been thrown out of balance because of modern electricity and lighting.
-Naturally our body is biologically prepared to go to sleep at about 10:00pm and wakes up at sunrise at around 6:00am.
+Naturally, our body is biologically prepared to go to sleep at about 10:00pm and wakes up at sunrise at around 6:00am.
 Being awake between these periods interferes with the body’s process of dumping toxins.
 Moreover, this will sabotage a restful nights sleep and may leave you feeling sluggish and tired in the morning.

-Do whatever you can to gradually schedule your sleeping patterns to coincide between the hours of 10pm and 6am.
+Do whatever you can to gradually schedule your sleeping patterns to coincide with the hours of 10pm and 6am.
 Begin by going to bed about 15 minutes earlier each week up until you are consistently in bed by 10pm.

 Lightly stretching the body before heading off to bed can promote a deeper and more restful nights sleep.